Perils of buying online, chapter 1, Buyee

 All is good and dandy, save for the fact that the smaller box could have contained the three cameras, additional three cameras, leaving space for half a roll bubble wrap.
 Seems the eager packers packed one camera, thereafter realised there are more, so dumped all in the giant box and called the movers.

-Emailed support again, got a reply by Cathy, that could be summarized in a few words that that’s how it is, and I should go fly a kite.
+Emailed support again, got a reply from Cathy, that could be summarized in a few words that that’s how it is, and I should go fly a kite.
 Lesson learned.

 A late note: got two further cameras from them.
 Individually packed, excellent packaging at $35 each.
 So the secret is not to consolidate which is sort of defeat the purpose and common sense, but so be it.